-KOCHI METRO RAIL LIMITED (KMRL), a company incorporated under the companies act 1956, having its Corporate Office at Kochi Metro Rail Ltd, 8th Floor Revenue Tower, Park Avenue Kochi-682011, hereinafter referred to as the “LICENSOR” (which the expression shall unless otherwise be repugnant to the context shall mean and include all its successors and permitted assigns) through its duly Authorised Signatory Sri.
-Joseph Ciby designated as Sr. Dy.
-General Manager (Procurement & Marketing) having his office at 8th Floor Revenue Tower, Park Avenue Kochi-682011 on the FIRST PART.
+KOCHI METRO RAIL LIMITED (KMRL), a company incorporated under the companies act 1956, having its Corporate Office at Kochi Metro Rail Ltd, 4th Floor, JLN Metro Station, Kaloor, Ernakulam 682017, hereinafter referred to as the “LICENSOR” (which the expression shall unless otherwise be repugnant to the context shall mean and include all its successors and permitted assigns) through its duly Authorised Signatory Sri.
+Binish L designated as Dy.
+General Manager(Marketing) having his office at 4th Floor, JLN Metro Station, Kaloor, Ernakulam 682017 on the FIRST PART.

 AND

-M/s The Syndicate Bank a body corporate constituted under the Banking Companies (Acquisition and Transfer of Undertakings) Act 1970, having its registered Office at Manipal, Karnataka- 576104 and one of its regional offices at _________________________________, hereinafter referred to as the “LICENSEE” (which the expression shall unless otherwise be repugnant to the context shall mean and include all its successors and permitted assigns) through its duly Authorized Signatory Mr. Satyanarayanan C, designated as Regional Manager , hereinafter referred to as the SECOND PART;
+M/s Bank of Baroda a body corporate constituted under the Banking Companies (Acquisition and Transfer of Undertakings) Act 1970, having its head Office at Alkapuri, Baroda and one of its regional offices at Fifth floor, MG Road Metro station complex, MG road Ernakulam,Kerala-682035 hereinafter referred to as the “LICENSEE” (which the expression shall unless otherwise be repugnant to the context shall mean and include all its successors and permitted assigns) through its duly Authorized Signatory Mr. Suresh Prabhu S, designated as Chief Manager, Power of Attorney Holder , hereinafter referred to as the SECOND PART;

-Whereas KMRL has invited prospective government/PSU/quasi-governement, state government organisations for commercial spaces at MG Road Metro Station and M/s.
-The Syndicate Bank has emerged as the successful bidder for the proposed office space in the said premises
+Whereas KMRL has invited prospective government/PSU/quasi-government, state government organisations for commercial spaces at MG Road Metro Station and M/s.
+The Bank of Baroda has offered to take on license basis, a space for their proposed office space, and

-KMRL has agreed to provide the licensee a portion of its premises measuring approximately 7100 sq.ft carpet area at its MG Road Metro Station more fully described in the Schedule of property (hereinafter referred to as “licensed premises”) to operate its regional office & Specialized Mortgage Store, Ernakulam only, on the terms and conditions hereunder contained.
+Whereas, based on the said offer, KMRL has agreed to provide the Licensee a portion of its premises measuring approximately 3642 sq.ft carpet area at its MG Road Metro Station more fully described in the Schedule of property (hereinafter referred to as “licensed premises”) to operate its ZIAD office & CFS branch only, on the terms and conditions hereunder contained.

 NOW THEREFORE THIS AGREEMENT WITNESSETH AND IT IS HEREBY AGREED BY